 For a vegan/vegetarian dish, simply omit chicken and/or feta cheese.
 Quinoa has a sufficient amount of protein in itself!

-Feta can also be swapped with parmesan cheese if you want to try a different flavor.
+Feta can also be swapped with parmesan cheese for a different flavor.

 We also love to add hot sauce or red pepper flakes for a slight kick of heat!